nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding-v2.md

 ---
 layout: article
 title: "Writing clean tests"
-tags: dev_testing
+tags: [dev, dev_testing]
-order: 10
+order:
+  dev: 8
+  dev_testing: 1
 status: DRAFT
+related:
+  tag: dev_testing
 ---
 Unit tests serve as the specification for a class or function.
-Someone who is new to a codebase should be able to read a unit test and understand what the code is supposed to do.
+Someone who is new to a codebase should be able to read unit tests and understand what the code is supposed to do.

 A clean test is one that can be easily read and understood.
 Writing clean tests removes barriers to understanding and ensures that the code is doing what is intended.

 Have you ever reviewed code and spent more time trying to understand the test than the functional code?
 Have you ever given up and just accepted the change?
 After all, the author probably knew what they were doing, right?

-This page shows improvements that can be made to lower the bar for comprehension.
+This article covers Test Driven Development and the principles and patterns for writing clean, readable tests.
+For required test types, coverage standards, and infrastructure patterns, see [Developer Testing](../dev-tests-v2/).

+## Test Driven Development

+We strongly encourage developers to adopt Test Driven Development (TDD).

+Write tests alongside production code in an iterative fashion according to these rules:

+* You may not write production code until you have written a failing unit test.
+* You may not write more of a unit test than is sufficient to fail — and not compiling is failing.
+* You may not write more production code than is sufficient to pass the currently failing test.

+This is often described as _Red_, _Green_, _Refactor_:

+* __Red__
+  Write a failing test that describes the next small piece of behaviour you want to implement.
+The test defines the requirement.
+* __Green__
+  Write the minimum production code needed to make the test pass.
+Don't worry about quality yet — just make it green.
+* __Refactor__
+  Clean up the implementation with confidence, knowing the tests will catch any regressions.

+Do not write all the tests upfront.
+You may find it practical to jot down dummy tests as they occur to you — it's better to write things down than forget them.
+But TDD is iterative; it's not defining an entire specification before writing the functional code.

 ## Test code principles

 * __Test cases MUST NOT use real, production data__
-  In some circumstances, we test against anonymised production data.
-We pseudonymise or anonymise the identity of data subjects according to the [NHSBSA Anonymisation and Pseudonymisation standard][nhsbsa_anonymisation_and_pseudonymisation_standard].
-  In exceptional circumstances use of real personal data is allowed where it can be justified and is approved by our Internal Governance and Information Security departments.
-Projects that test with real personal data must apply production controls in the testing environment.
+  Tests should be written against requirements and crafted to cover the different boundary conditions and execution paths that are needed to filfill them.
+There is no need to use production data to verify expected behaviour.
+If defects are found in production, then the circumstances should be replicated with synthetic fixture data only.

 * __Tests must be written with the same care as production code__ Tests must change as production code evolves.
 The dirtier the tests, the harder they are to change.
 The more tangled the test code, the more likely it is that you will spend more time cramming new tests into the suite than it takes to write the new production code.
 As you modify the production code, old tests start to fail, and the mess in the test code makes it hard to get those tests to pass again.
 So the tests become viewed as an ever-increasing liability.
-  Test cases should follow clean code principles with the intent of being easily understood.
+  Test cases should follow [clean code](../coding/#clean-code) principles with the intent of being easily understood.

 * __Tests should be fast__
   Tests should run quickly.
 When they run slowly, you won't want to run them frequently.
 If you don't run them frequently, you won't find problems early enough to fix them easily.
 You won't feel as free to clean up the code.
 Eventually the code will begin to rot.